pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 ```

 {{< box important >}}
 I wouldn't recommend to use the retz and retc macro to make early return as according to the [Intel Optimization Reference Manual](https://cdrdv2.intel.com/v1/dl/getContent/671488) 3.4.1.2 when using static prediction, forward branch are not taken.
-But early returns are often used as a way to manage errors so we want them the branch to be predicted as taken (skipping the return instruction).
+But early returns are often used as a way to manage errors so we want them to be unlikely and the branch to be predicted as taken (skipping the return instruction).

 So you can use these macros but remember it will result in branch mispredictions if the return is unlikely.

+If you want to have make early returns though you should probably jump to a .exit label at the end of the function.
 {{< /box >}}

 ### Varying amount of parameters